 - Lined paper and pencils

-- Planning a Mystery Worksheet
+- Planning Your Mystery Worksheet printable

-- Ingredients for a Mystery Checklist
+- Ingredients for a Mystery Checklist printable

 - Materials for publishing a final book (bordered paper, blank books, etc.)

 - Copy a class set of the Planning Your Mystery Worksheet printable for Part 1.

 - Copy a class set of the Ingredients for a Mystery Checklist printable for Part 3.